 “Let’s go into the bar,” said Victor.
 “Let’s see if anyone there can help us.”

 The bar looked like every dive bar I’ve ever seen in a movie – dark wooden plank exterior with a sloped roof, neon signs advertising Bud Light and pickup trucks parked outside.
 Muffled sounds of country music were seeping from inside.
 As we headed towards it, I realized that I had never actually been inside a real dive bar and had no idea what to expect.
-Every movie scene filmed on this location would automatically end in a shoot-out or an outright brawl.
+Every movie scene filmed in this location would automatically end in a shoot-out or an outright brawl.

-I pushed the swinging door and we entered a smoke-filled room, empty tables scattered across the floor, pool table in the corner and a few men drinking beer at the bar.
+I pushed the swinging door and we entered a smoke-filled room, empty tables scattered across the floor, a pool table in the corner, and a few men drinking beer at the bar.
 Within seconds of us entering, all conversations stopped, and everyone was staring at us.
 I almost expected the music to come to a screeching halt and for the bartender to slowly pull out a cut-off rifle to face the uninvited intruders.
 Obviously, this little town bar was not used to strangers showing up in the middle of the night.

 We moved towards the bar, uncomfortable under suspicious gazes from all sides.
 Nervously, I launched into a drawn-out explanation of our predicament, my voice getting louder and faster with every second.